-Where to stay in Chiang Mai
+Tips for finding the best place to stay in Chiang Mai

-This comes down to what kind of a traveller you are: The deeper into the Old City you venture, the more incredible history and architecture you’ll find, but the further you’ll be from hikes and natural adventure.
+The area to stay in Chiang Mai comes down to what kind of a traveller you are: The deeper into the Old City you stay, the more incredible history and architecture you’ll find, but the further you’ll be from hikes and natural adventure.

 It’s worth noting that you should book your accommodation as early as possible if you’re heading to Chiang Mai during a festival period, particularly the November Lantern Festival since it books up incredibly quickly.
-Get in quick to book the best accommodation.

 Pin this now

-Chiang Mai area map
+Chiang Mai accommodation area map

 A truly picturesque neighbourhood, the moat forms a perfect square at the heart of the city.
 There’s a wide range of accommodation here and you’ll have no problem finding somewhere to stay.